bellan/VVXAnalysis/README.md

 Recipe for tree analysis step
 -----------------------------

-- In an environment with ROOT and CMAKE installed:
+- In an environment with ROOT, CMAKE and boost library installed:
   - check-out the code from this repository as done above.
   - Generate the Makefile.
   - Compile the code.